AnacondaRecipes/aggregateR/README.md

 /usr/local/bin/git diff -a --submodule=diff --ignore-submodules=none > updates.patch
 git reset HEAD .
 git submodule foreach git reset HEAD .

+# 4 .. if updating RStudio then check if the R package dependencies need to be updated

 The complete list of the 36 legacy packages that must maintain their build number at 4 at R 3.4.3 buildout time (29th Dec 2017) is: